ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ### Custom HTML tags

-We can design custom components with more meaningful APIs by using tags, attributes, and nesting.
+We can design custom components with more meaningful APIs by using tags, attributes, and nesting - just like "real" elements.
 Here's what that means:

 _Old class-based design_
 ```html